 Disable RuntimeBroker using Windows Registry

-RuntimeBroker is a Windows process, which is supposed to help you manage permissions of the Windows Store apps.
+RuntimeBroker is a Windows process, which is supposed to help you manage the permissions of the Windows Store apps.
 Ideally, it should not take up a lot of memory or CPU resources but faulty apps result in the process using GBs of memory, thus causing performance issues.
-Disable RuntimeBroker can help a lot to fix High CPU, Memory, Hard Disk Usages On windows 10
+Disable RuntimeBroker can help a lot to fix High CPU, Memory, and Hard Disk Usages On windows 10

 Here is How To disable RuntimeBroker using Windows Registry

 - Here double click on “Start” to change its DWORD value from 3 to 4.

-Note: The value 2 means automatic startup, 3 means manual, while 4 means are disabled.
+Note: The value 2 means automatic startup, 3 means manual, and 4 means are disabled.

 Once done, reboot your PC for the changes to take effect.